lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 as part of the label context2 for the second HPKE.
-This in turn is passed through ReceiveExportBase(..), Context.Export(..), LabeledExpand(..), and Expand(..) as above where finally the label context2, which is the info parameter for the Export(prk, info, L) function, and which contains the output of the first HPKE ss1, is concatenated with the output of the second KEM prk to produce the final shared secret ss2.
+This in turn is passed through ReceiveExportBase(..), Context.Export(..), LabeledExpand(..), and Expand(..) as above where finally the label context2, which is the info parameter for the Export(prk, info, l) function, and which contains the output of the first HPKE ss1, is concatenated with the output of the second KEM prk to produce the final shared secret ss2.
 That means the dual KEM construction defined in {{sect-5.1.3.1}} maps to the notation of